Udayuk/Arcade/README.md

 ## * Prerequisites

 * An active internet connection
-* Basic understanding of webdevelopment
+* Basic understanding of Web-Development and its tools
 * HTML, CSS, Javascript

 Note: This page will be updated in the future with a playable link when deployed soon! :D